cloudfoundry/pcap-release/ci/README.md

 New pipeline steps should be added without modifying existing steps or resources, or in a separate pipeline altogether.

+A pipeline can be uploaded to concourse via the [`upload-to-concourse.sh`](upload-to-concourse.sh) script.
+The script and pipeline require some secrets (`vars.yml`), which can be found in the team's Vault.
+The script will also expose the pipeline.

 ### Testing new Pipeline Steps in a Branch

 While developing new scripts or pipeline steps, these steps will not be in the Git `main` branch.
 In order to access them, *copy* the resource `git` and define this separate resource to check out the particular branch you are working on.